 Far better than the twin late-1980s deep see flicks Deep Star Six and Leviathan, this film takes place above the ocean, but has similar nautical challenges.
 To begin, the setting is a huge, ultra-modern cruise ship packed with monster snacks, err, passengers.
 When our heroes arrive they find all but a handful of people dead.
 The survivors include the ship’s owner, the captain, and a beautiful thief in a red dress.

-It follows all the rules of monster movies.
-A big bad who’s revealed in bits and pieces.
-Increasing amounts of gore.
-Alien-like sudden kills.
-The obligatory science guy (in this case, the ship’s owner) who dies as soon as he reveals the nature of the beast.
-The scoundrel (you’ll find out who) who’s responsible for the whole mess.
+- The obligatory science guy (in this case, the ship’s owner) who dies as soon as he reveals the nature of the beast

-There are plenty of overmelodramatic moments where everyone’s pulling out guns and shouting at each other, but these are usually just an opportunity forthe monster to attack.
+There are plenty of overly melodramatic moments where everyone’s pulling out guns and shouting at each other, but these are usually just an opportunity for the monster to attack.

 The creature itself is a subsea horror of Lovecraftian potential, all tentacles and death and doom punching through steel decks and picking off survivors at will.